 Depends on which Rebel you have.
 I have a Canon t1i and when I’m taking a photo under the custom setting, it gives me an option to have everything in focus, or only the subject therefor making the background blurry.

-x E / In Between Seamsposted about 2 years ago
+x E / In Between Seamsposted over 2 years ago

 Set the camera on Av (aperture) mode, and use the widest Fstop possible, so use a lower number.
 I think it also helps if the background is far away from the subject, you use a long focal length on your camera (so zoom it in so it’s closer to 55mm) and then take the photo a short distance away from the person, so there is a shallow depth of field.